What Is Ad Waste? How to Detect and Eliminate It

 - Budget pacing — prevent budget exhaustion before peak conversion windows

-- Q-commerce dark hours — data on the midnight-to-6AM waste problem
+- Quick Commerce dark hours — data on the midnight-to-6AM waste problem

 Frequently Asked Questions